Introducing a Third language that we don’t speak

 I pick him up from the asilo (pre-school) after lunch and they hang out together playing games, doing activities, or going to the park.
 My younger son started joining in about six months ago.

 Ana speaks to our children ONLY in Spanish, which is her native language and she has done so from the very first day.

 Although she understands and speaks Italian she has never spoken to my children in Italian.
 It helps because she understands what my son is trying to say.
 But instead of responding in Italian she repeats what he has said in Spanish and responds to him in Spanish.
 This way there is no confusion.

 Ana has been with us around a year and the boys love her.
 She has become part of our family.
 They sing Spanish songs together and read Spanish books.

 She often invites our boys to her house for lunch on weekends where they are fully immersed in the Spanish language as her parents only speak Spanish.
 This has been a fantastic bonus and we feel very lucky to have her around.

 “J” is speaking conversations with her now and although he will throw a few Italian words in there every now and again when he doesn’t know the Spanish word, he is improving every day.
 “K” understands a lot of what she says and will repeat and say the colours and numbers etc. but he is still young and mixes Italian and English quite a lot as well.
 Also he doesn’t spend nearly as much time with her as his older brother at the moment.

-We knew introducing a third language wouldn’t be easy, but for now I am happy to say everything is going well.
+We knew introducing a third language wouldn’t be easy, but it wasn’t as difficult as we first thought.
 I love seeing their progress and I am confident that as time passes they have the potential to become fluent Spanish speakers, or even better, trilingual.
 Maybe someday in the future, if they are interested we may then introduce Mandarin.